treylorswift/InfluencerToolkit/README.md

   node itk.js btcCampaign.json

-  This sends "Buy Bitcoin!" to the top 10 most influential people following you.
+  This sends "Buy Bitcoin!" to the top 10 most influential people following you who mention bitcoin in their Twitter bio.
 Run the same command a second time to send the same message to the next 10 most influential people following you.

 node itk.js -rebuildFollowers